cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

 - I attempted to add a check that would look at the extension and magic number of the file.
 - Unfortunately, benign requests began to fail after pushing my changes to the service, so we reverted them back.

 By the time we had noticed that, I had moved onto another service and I didn't get a chance to go back and try dealing with that service again.
 As much as I would have loved to take another crack at it, that  taught me a valuable lesson of just how important it is to watch the scoreboard during these types of challenges.
-Everything takes affect so quickly and you don't want to miss if something is going wrong.
+Everything takes effect so quickly and you don't want to miss if something is going wrong.

 #### Candidate Registry

 The service I swapped over to from there was a service for **Candidate Registry**.
 Here I mainly helped Sam implement some patches for a SQL injection vulnerability that he found.

-- There were two lines in a file that he had spotted while sifting through it's contents.
+- There were two lines in a file that he had spotted while sifting through its contents.
 - I had taken the fixes he wrote, replaced the necessary lines in the code, and restarted the service.
 - The patch was successful, and we watched the score this time to ensure we didn't miss anything.

-#### Realtime Election
+#### Real Time Election

-This was the last service I had a taken a look at and worked on.; it had a lot to look at.
+This was the last service I had taken a look at and worked on.; it had a lot to look at.
 I attempted two patches, one being successful and one that didn't affect our score.

 The first one, was in a typescript file that wasn't properly checking information regarding duplicate user info.
-There seemed to be a lot of vulneribilites similar to that throughout multiple services; making this patch somewhat expected.
+There seemed to be a lot of vulnerabilities similar to that throughout multiple services, making this patch somewhat expected.

-The second one was similar to the vulnerabiliy found above but in an SQL file, I attempted to modify what I thought was wrong, but our score didn't change.
+The second one was similar to the vulnerability found above but in an SQL file, I attempted to modify what I thought was wrong, but our score didn't change.
 Time was up not long after so I didn't get much time to explore it any further.

+### Results

+By the end of the four hours, we had scored 574 points, and finished 7th out of nine teams.
+This was my first time doing a challenge like this, I learnt some valuable lessons during it and got to experience a defensive side in a challenge, which I found insightful.

 ---

-## CTF/Jeopardy Competition - Sunday June 15
+## CTF/Jeopardy Competition

 In comparison to the defence competition, this is the more common type of competition most people are used to seeing.
 We were given eight hours to complete as many challenges as possible from a wide variety of categories.